mnikor/IEGP-Lab-new/README.md

 - The server listens on port 5001 by default (`server/index.ts`).
 Adjust as needed before deployment.
 - Ensure the database schema defined in `shared/schema.ts` has been pushed using Drizzle migrations or `npm run db:push`.
 - Since tournaments are removed, confirm that any existing data referencing tournament tables is archived or dropped.

+## Recent Enhancements
+- **Progress tracking:** Persistent progress tokens and an SSE endpoint (`server/routes.ts`, `client/src/components/concept/ConceptForm.tsx`) keep the generation UI in sync with backend stages.
+- **Strategy-aware commercial modelling:** `server/services/feasibilityCalculator.ts` now blends strategic goals into incremental sales, staged uptake, and eNPV outputs via `deriveStrategyProfile()` and `calculateCommercialOutlook()`.
+- **Study impact labelling:** Concepts receive a `studyImpact` classification (shared in `shared/schema.ts`, rendered in `ConceptCard.tsx`) so reviewers can distinguish label-expanding trials from market-access or evidence-gap studies at a glance.

 ## Roadmap Ideas
 - Expand feasibility calculator with geographic/site-specific cost intelligence from `server/data/regionalCostBenchmarks.ts`.